syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Slide.md

 ## Cloning slide

 You can create a deep copy of a slide by cloning the slide.
 The cloned slide is an independent copy of its source slide.
-This means the changes made in the cloned slide does not affect the source slide.
+This means the changes made in the cloned slide do not affect the source slide.

 {% highlight c# %}
 [C#]